fmmaks666/lifesim/README.md

 # lifesim
-(Unfinished) I'm new to Python, this project is just my testing field for json Almost done, but needs some Debug
+I'm new to Python, this project is just my testing field for json Finished.
+Well, it's stil have problems with Balance.
+New releases could come some day

 # Changelog

+**20.02.2023(Release, version 1.0)**
+- Minor Fixes
+- Minor Imrovements
+-

+***

 **19.02.2023/2(Pre-Release 2)**
 - Implemented Saving and Loading